-A parent of children aged 4 to 13, Dean has been an expert in traditional, digital and social media for over 20 years.
+A parent of teens and pre-teens, Dean has been an expert in traditional, digital and social media for over 20 years.
 From this perspective, he realised that kids could benefit from guidance around the evolving nature of the media.
 His passion is education and guidance for young learners to develop their awareness and resilience.

 David Rosenstein works with children, teenagers, and adults in the areas of anxiety and depression, as well as phobias, obsessive-compulsive disorder (OCD), panic, psychological trauma, separation anxiety, sleep disturbances, and ADHD: ``Dean has tirelessly researched, networked, trialed and consulted with experts to provide a balanced view on the technology, mental health dangers, and the solutions that extend into forming positive habits and developing an awareness of what is right and wrong, safe or strong.``

 Mary-Ann is an amazing organiser.
 She has the ability to retain a phenomenal amount of information, collate and then organise it into actions to be completed.
 Her skills extend into social media and digital marketing as well as direct communications and managing partner relationships.
 She's a real gem.